Breached/PoECurrencyFlipper/README.txt

  * PoE Currency Flipper can not be copied, modified and/or distributed without the express
  * permission of Breached.
 In the case of the Advanced variant of PoE Currency Flipper, only
  * those who have express permission from Breached can use it.
 Payment is required in order
  * to use the Advanced variant of PoE Currency Flipper.
-The Basic variant is free to use.
+The Lite variant is free to use.
  *******************************************************/

 # PoE Currency Flipper